On This Day in History: August 15

 - Mongol invasion of Japan: The Mongolian fleet of Kublai Khan is destroyed by a "divine wind" for the second time in the Battle of Kōan.

-- Michael VIII Palaiologos is crowned Byzantine emperor in Constantinople.
+- Michael VIII Palaiologos is crowned as the first Byzantine emperor in fifty-seven years.

 - The foundation stone of Cologne Cathedral, built to house the relics of the Three Wise Men, is laid.
 (Construction is eventually completed in 1880.)

 - The Battle of the Puig takes place in the context of the Spanish Reconquista pitting the forces of the Taifa of Valencia against the Kingdom of Aragon.
 The battle resulted in an Aragonese victory.

 - The cave city of Vardzia is consecrated by Queen Tamar of Georgia.

 - Starting date of the First Crusade as set by Pope Urban II.

 - The Pavian-born Benedictine Lanfranc is appointed as the new Archbishop of Canterbury in England.